bingeli1212/nitrile-preview/doc/DOC-diagram.md

 The edge is by default a straight line.
 Each end point of this line starts from the outside of the node, touching the perimeter of the circle.
-However, if a curved line is desired, then the "dir:" option can be included.
+However, if a curved line is desired, then the "abr" option can be specified.
 This option describes an angle in degree, from the view point of the starting node, how far off it is to veer away from the straight line direction to reach the destination node.
-A positive "dir" option would mean that it makes a counter-clockwise turn, and a negative "dir" expresses that it should make a clockwise turn.
+A positive "abr" option would mean that it makes a counter-clockwise rotation for that number of degrees, and a negative "abr" expresses that it should make a clockwise rotation.
+Note that for the starting node if it is to make a counterclockwise rotation then the destination node is to have a clockwise rotation such that the incoming line is to have the same
+abbration.
+The resulting quardratic Bezier curve is to be formed such that the control point of the Bezier curve is the intersection point where the two lines meet.

+When the starting and ending node is the same, then the 'edge' command is to draw a loop.
+This loop is shown in the shape of a cubic Bezier curve.
+There are two configuration parameters that is to control the appearance of this cubic Bezier curve: 'protrude' and 'span'.
+The 'protrude' parameter determines the distance of the two control points of the Bezier curve away from the surface of the node; it is an integer expressing the number of unit length and the default value is
+1. The 'span' parameter expresses the number of degrees of a central angle formed by the two control points and the origin of the node.
+The default value is 45.
+The wider this angle is, the fatter the loop will appear to be.

 Thus, the following example would have drawn a curved edge that is to come out of the first node at the top of the circle, and then entering